Vocal Fundamentals Week 1: Mindset

 First, remember that progress will take time, commitment, and the discipline to stick with it.
 Start working towards learning to accept and embrace this.

-Second, notice those thoughts that are not moving your forward in your vocals.
+Second, notice those thoughts that are not moving your forward in your worship vocals, worship leadership, or worship ministry.
 Start practicing box breathing.
-Fill your mind with positive things that will remind you of who you are and why you want to learn to sing or learn to sing better.
-We need the unique voice that you have!
-Don't be afraid to use it and take care of it!
+Fill your mind with scriptures and positive things that remind you of who you are and why you want to learn to sing or lead worship better.
+We need the unique voice and gifts that the Lord has given you!
+Don't be afraid to use and take care of them!

 Next week, we'll talk about diaphragmatic breathing and how good breath support and control matter SO MUCH when it comes to how your voice sounds and feels.